 Spinach wins in this category, being richer in all vitamins except one.
 Spinach provides over three times more of the daily values needed for vitamin E, vitamin C, and folate compared to lettuce.

 The one vitamin lettuce contains more of is vitamin B5.

 Spinach and lettuce both completely lack vitamin D and vitamin B12.

 Spinach is also significantly richer in almost all minerals compared to lettuce.
-Based on the needed daily values of minerals, spinach provides 5 times more magnesium, 4 times more copper and 3 times more iron.
+Based on the needed daily values of minerals, spinach provides five times more magnesium, four times more copper, and three times more iron.

 On the other hand, lettuce contains less sodium.

 As lettuce and spinach both contain low levels of available carbohydrates, consuming enough of these vegetables to calculate an exact glycemic index is exceedingly difficult.
 For this reason, the glycemic index values for lettuce and spinach have not yet been calculated.

 However, these leafy greens are considered to have low glycemic index values.

 The pH value of spinach falls in the range of 5.50 to 7.18, depending on its state and cooking method.
 This makes the acidity of spinach slightly acidic to neutral.
 Frozen spinach has a more neutral acidity, while fresh spinach is relatively more acidic (1).

 Fresh lettuce is similarly slightly acidic, with pH values ranging from 5.9 to 6.2.
 These values can differ depending on the season the vegetable is grown in.
 Lettuce grown in winter is somewhat more acidic than the lettuce grown in the summer (2).